cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ## What is a manifest file?

-A manifest file allows you to be more explicit about your stack composition and control settings that are not usually available through the user interface or Cloud 66 toolbelt.
-The file describes the setup of the components that run your stack.
+A manifest file allows you to be more explicit about your application composition and control settings that are not usually available through the user interface or Cloud 66 toolbelt.
+The file describes the setup of the components that run your application.
 See [Getting started with manifest files](/{{page.collection}}/quickstarts/getting-started-with-manifest.html) for an introduction.

 {% if include.product == "rails" %}
-For _Rails/Rack_ stacks, place a file called `manifest.yml` in a folder named `.cloud66`, that is in turn located in the root of your source code and checked into your repository.
+For _Rails/Rack_ applications, place a file called `manifest.yml` in a folder named `.cloud66`, that is in turn located in the root of your source code and checked into your repository.
-{% endif %}
-{% if include.product == "maestro" or include.product == "legacy_docker" %}
-For _Docker_ stacks, provide manifest contents after your stack has been analyzed (and before you deploy it) by using the _advanced_ tab.
-You can also change the manifest after your stack deployment with the _Configure manifest_ item in the right menu of your stack page.
 {% endif %}

 Once you're ready, start by going through each section below to build your manifest file.